OblikStudio/toolkit/README.md

 ```

 1. Default options are used and `.drawer` has `is-active` toggled on `click`
 2. When the attribute value is a plain string, it is interpreted as a preset.
-In this case, `tooltip` is used and the component's sibling would have `is-shown` toggled on mouse events.
+In this case, the `tooltip` preset is used and the component's next sibling would have `is-shown` toggled on mouse events.
 3. The same preset is used here too, but the `target` option is overridden.
 Instead of targeting the component's sibling, we target the sibling of its parent.

 #### JavaScript